zulubit/wezterm-dots/README.md

 ## Prerequisites

 Before installing WezTerm, you should install **Oh-My-Tmux**.
 You can do that by following the instructions in the [Oh-My-Tmux repository](https://github.com/gpakosz/.tmux).
+You should replave the .tmux.conf.local with the one provided in this repository.

 ## WezTerm Configuration